thoang78/NOVA_Electronics/pico_firmware/README.md

 ```bash
 cp pico_firmware.uf2 /media/$USER/RP2350/
 ```

-(or drag-and-drop in a file manager — it mounts as a USB drive in bootloader mode)
+Or drag-and-drop in a file manager — it mounts as a USB drive in bootloader mode

+Once the uf2 is imported into the Pico's bootloader, the USB drive should unmount itself automatically but the Pico itself should still be recognized as a usb device.
+To check use the command in powershell:

+            uspid list

+and make sure that the Pico's serial connection is attached, using this:

+            usbipd attach --wsl --busid 2-5

+You will also need bind the device, so that the pico will be shared with the WSL work environment.
+This is done by:

+            usbipd bind --busid 2-5

+Note: An powershell with administrive privileges will be needed for binding.

+For when the micro_ros_agent is running, a good check to do is make sure that the serial connection between the Pico and WSL is recognized, which in this case is /dev/ttyACM0.
+This check can be done by running the following in WSL:

+         ls -l /dev/ttyACM*

+What should return is:
+         /dev/ttyACM0

 ## Test standalone (before plugging into the Jetson)